 A description of any substantive differences in planned actions and actual implementation of these actions.

-Overall the actions designed to support achievement of the goal were implemented as planned, except the school has not been able to staff the Associate Teacher position for the 3rd grade classroom or the Student Services Manager position.
+Overall the actions designed to support achievement of the goal were implemented as planned, except that the Student Services Manager role is now vacant due to the exit of a staff member in November of 2022.